***"Google Scholar" tries to limit Google searches to scholarly sites. Thus, the sources it lists are somewhat more reliable than from plain Google.

 Investext has stock research reports on companies and industries.

 MARKETING.
-Choices II and Mediamark Research Reports, available only in the library, show what kind of people buy which products.
-Mediamark is easier to use, but less powerful.
+Choices II, available only in the library, show what kind of people buy which products.

 JOINT VENTURES AND MERGERS.
 SDC Platinium, available only in the library, is good for data on joint ventures and mergers.